typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

 # What commands I will probalby try to do:

-[Currently being worked on] "Hey x, say y"
+[Currently working] "Hey x, say y"

-[To be done] "Hey x, tell me about" (retreives a section of a wikipedia page and says it)
+[Currently working] "Hey x, tell me about" (retreives a section of a wikipedia page and says it)

 [To be done] "Hey x, [question] Text/ link to text/pdf link" Example Hey GlaDOS, tell me what you learned about the Spanish inquisition? https://en.wikipedia.org/wiki/Spanish_Inquisition